bmwasonga/ben/README.md

 Hi 👋 My name is Ben Wasonga
 ============================

-## This page is under sconstruction
+## This page is under construction